 When making these inspired sauce, if at all possible you want to use fresh ginger.
 Buying a small stalk of the root is very affordable and provides so much more pungency (in the best way) to the sauce.
 You can substitute ground ginger when needed, but ground ginger is preferably used in baked goods or drinks.

 Everything!
 That’s the best answer.
 But it’s a great condiment for seafood, steak, pork chops and chicken.
-Asian appetizers such as egg rolls, wontons or potstickers would be perfectly dunked in the sauce.
-You can use it over a salad, enjoy it tossed in a stir fry and over pasta.
+Asian appetizers such as egg rolls, wontons or potstickers would taste amazing when dunked in the sauce.
+You can use it over a salad, enjoy it tossed in a stir fry and also over pasta.